hodan2024/TIS/README.md

   While the course provided solid theoretical knowledge, I believe there could be more focus on practical exercises and real-world projects.
 More in-depth examples of using OOP principles in larger projects would help reinforce these concepts.

 - **Additional Reflection**:
-  This course sparked my interest in learning more about software design and architecture.
-It’s clear to me now how OOP can make code more organized, reusable, and scalable.
-I look forward to using these principles in future projects.
+  As a first-year student, this course has been a real eye-opener for me.
+I had no idea that programming could be so structured and powerful!
+Learning OOP made programming feel more organized and manageable, and I feel more confident about writing clean and scalable code.
+I look forward to diving deeper into coding as I progress in my studies.

 ---